The Night Watch 1642 by Rembrandt Van Rijn | Oil Painting Reproduction

 Price: $398.00

-Rembrandt van Rijn was a prolific artist producing Baroque and Dutch Golden Age oil paintings.
+Rembrandt van Rijn was a prolific artist, producing Baroque and Dutch Golden Age oil paintings.

 When was the Night Watch painted?

-The painting was commissioned in 1639 by Captain Banninck Cocq and his men; Rembrandt’s Night Watch painting depicts over thirty-four individuals.
-They paid 1,600 guilders for the group portrait, which was a massive amount of money at the time.
+The painting was commissioned in 1639 by Captain Banninck Cocq and his men; Rembrandt’s Night Watch depicts over thirty-four individuals.
+They paid 1,600 guilders for the group portrait, a substantial amount of money at the time.
 Each named man within the work paid just over one hundred guilders each.
+Even then, Rembrandt van Rijn's paintings sold for substantial sums.

 Rembrandt’s Night Watch painting is famous not only for the artist's skill but also for its enormous size.
 It measures a staggering 363 cm by 437 cm, truly enveloping the viewer in the scene.
+The grand proportions of the newly constructed Musketeers Meeting Hall were well suited to display The Night Watch painting.

-However, around this time, Rembrandt applied to the city to extend a “summer kitchen” at the rear of his property.
+However, around this time, Rembrandt applied to the city to extend a summer kitchen at the rear of his property.
 The recorded dimensions of his extension would have just fitted the painting.

 Where did Rembrandt paint The Night Watch?

-The exact location of where Rembrandt painted the original canvas is uncertain.
-However, there is conjecture that it may have been the adjacent church.
+The exact location where Rembrandt painted the original canvas is uncertain.
+However, there is also conjecture that it may have been the adjacent church.
 Other theories are that the location is the Kloveniersdoelen (the Musketeers' Meeting Hall).

-So that the installers could squeeze the painting between two pre-existing columns, they cut and trimmed the canvas on all four sides.
+In 1715, Rembrandt’s famous painting hung in the Amsterdam Town Hall.
+To accommodate the painting between two pre-existing columns, the installers cut and trimmed the canvas on all four sides.

 Buy Rembrandt's famous Baroque painting, The Night Watch, from our extensive catalog of painting reproductions.
+Famous art reproductions are for sale in many sizes, and we specialize in oversized wall art.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.